mickonis/frontend-home-assignment-main/README.md

 - [x] Using CSS modules
 - [x] Using CSS :root variables
 - [x] Added few tests

-# Corti Frontend Home Assignment

-Take all the time that you need to complete the assignment.
-We expect to see all the user stories fulfilled.
-Although there is no strict maximum, we do not expect you to spend more than 1 day on this.

 ## Task - Directory Browser